Atorvastatin is used to lower cholesterol. This reduces your chance of having a stroke, heart attack, and other related problems.

 Take atorvastatin regularly as directed with a glass of water.
+You can take it with or without food.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products (e.g. St John's wort) or recreational drugs.